redskycyber/Cloud-Security/Scoping-Questions-AWS-Penetration-Test.md

 ## Quantifying Size

 1. **What is your approximate total monthly spend on AWS?**
-2. **What are the approximate numbers of accounts, EC2 instances, databases, Lambda functions, user accounts, etc.?**
+2. **What are the approximate numbers of accounts, EC2 instances, databases, Lambda functions, user accounts, etc.?
+(Mention any services highlighted perviously)**

 ## Sensitive Data